 With a basic type size of 16 px, for example, the interim column spacing and card spacing is 4px.
 As a basis for the vertical rhythm of text, this means the line spacing for a short reading text is a multiple of 4 px = 20 px.

 The gradient for cut-out images is applied at an angle of 90° from top to bottom.
-Possible colours are white, black and shades from the palette.
+Possible colours are white, black and grey tones from the colour palette.
 The lighter colour is always 5 %–10 % lighter than the darker one.
-In the case of a gradient lighter than aluminium silver, the darker shade is at the bottom.
+In the case of a gradient lighter than 30 % black, the darker shade is at the bottom.
 With a darker gradient, the reverse applies and the lighter shade is at the bottom.

 Size of Text and Components